neondatabase/website/content/docs/integrations/node.md

 ---
-title: Run a Node.js app
+title: Connect a Node.js application to Neon
 enableTableOfContents: true
 redirectFrom:
   - /docs/quickstart/node
 ---

-This topic describes how to create a Neon project and connect to it from a NodeJS project.
+This guide describes how to create a Neon project and connect to it from a Node.js application.

 _**Note**_: The same configuration steps can be used for Express and Next.js applications.

-To connect to Neon from a NodeJS project:
+To connect to Neon from a Node.js application:

 1. [Create a Neon Project](#create-a-neon-project)
 2. [Create a NodeJS project and add dependencies](#create-a-nodejs-project-and-add-dependencies)